Welcome, I'm Susan Findlay

 Join me on one of my massage courses to have a pain free, long lasting career

-My name is Susan Findlay and like most of the people I teach, I came to sports massage & remedial soft tissue therapy by way of a journey.
+My name is Susan Findlay and like most of the people I teach, I came to remedial soft tissue therapy by way of a journey.

 My journey began with classical dance and gymnastics back in my home country, Canada.
 When your body is the tool that you work with, you learn to take notice of it and it was this interest in the human body that led me to retrain as a nurse.

-Sports massage and remedial soft tissue therapy helps to bring all my skills together.
+Massage and remedial soft tissue therapy helps to bring all my skills together.
 I gained my certification in 1996 and began teaching in colleges and lecturing across the UK two years later.
-Although I am the director (and senior lecturer) of NLSSM, I have never given up the practical side of the profession and I still run my own clinic in North London.
+Although I am the director (and senior lecturer) of NLSSM, I have never given up the practical side of the profession and I still run my own clinic in North London and Wales.
 Keeping up with the real world helps to keep me inspired and that helps to make me a better teacher.

 I’m passionate about providing the very best quality of training and that goes beyond my teaching.
-I sit on the board of the General Council for Massage Therapies as well as having been a Profession Specific Board member on the CNHC.
+I sit on the board of the General Council for Massage Therapies as well as having been a Profession Specific Board member for CNHC, I am currently a trustee with the Circle of Comfort charity in Scotland.
+I enjoy taking an active role in progressing our profession and working with medical professionals.

 I’m not a natural born writer.
 My position as a teacher and lecturer have given me opportunities to share my knowledge with a wider audience through writing.
 I admire those who are at ease with this skill, I find it a challenge but over the years and with much support and encouragement from my editor (my husband) I regularly write for a number of periodicals.
-I am the feature writer for Massage World on the subject of Sports Massage and have been since 2006.
-I have also written for The Journal of Bodywork and Movement Therapies, Embody, and Today’s Therapist over the years.
+I am the feature writer for Massage World as a mentor and have been since 2006.
+I have also written for The Journal of Bodywork and Movement Therapies, Embody, Today’s Therapist and Co-Kinetics over the years.

 Massage courses